Predicting injection molding defects with AI

 However, LinePulse would detect immediately if all temperature measurements together revealed that the overall heat profile of the barrel was inconsistent and changing, even when individual signals were not anomalous.
 By alerting operators when there is an abnormal pattern developing between signals, greater insight into the overall process can be gained.

 By displaying all signals and custom alerts in one centralized dashboard, LinePulse gives your team insights about your injection molding processes.
-The advanced data analysis provides advanced warning of process deviations, allowing you to intervene proactively and avoid potential issues.
+The advanced data analysis provides advanced warning of process deviations, allowing you to intervene proactively and avoid potential defects and scrap.

 Need more information on LinePulse for injection molding?